21 Things That Happen to Your Body When You Stop Eating Processed Food

 “Eating too many processed foods hurts our ability to fight colds because you’re not getting enough nutrition to fuel the immune system,” says Smith.
 Most fruits and vegetables are chock-full of immune-boosting vitamins and probiotics, which your body requires to build up its defense system.

 According to Smith, another benefit you’ll likely enjoy from ditching processed food is better digestion.
-“You can experience things like improved digestion and bowel regularity because you’ll naturally start eating more high-fiber foods,” says Smith.
+“You can experience things like improved digestion and bowel regularity because you’ll naturally start eating more high-fiber foods that help you poop,” says Smith.

 When it comes down to it, it’s really hard to know exactly what we’re putting in our bodies when we’re eating out of bags and boxes.
 It’s often impossible to even pronounce the names of some ingredients running down the nutrition label!
 By cutting out processed foods, you’ll develop a better understanding of what exactly (and how much of it) is going into your body.